 Why this matters…

 So now that you know what a vector graphic is, you need to know why it’s important.
 In the world of graphic design, vector graphics are a big part of most printed or published materials.
 Logos, for example, should always have a vector format.
 Those smooth lines and shapes produce the best quality printed materials, having a solid, consistent color and crisp, clear text.
 You can use your vector logo blown up huge on a billboard or made smaller for your pens and letterhead.
 Icon and more illustrated looking artwork is also good to have in vector files.

 Vector graphics make a design project much easier and faster.
 If you have these files on hand, they can save your graphic designer a lot of time, which in turn will save you money, and produce a higher quality result.

-For the everyday user, vector graphics are not something you will ever use.
-Similarly, most people probably don’t have the software to even open a vector graphic.
-Vector graphics can be used with software such as Adobe products and QuarkXPress.
+For the everyday user, vector graphics are something you will rarely use if you don’t have the software to open them (such as Adobe products and QuarkXPress).
 Most people will refer to vector graphics as an .eps file.
 They may also us a .ai extension for Illustrator files.
 While you may not ever personally use these files or even have the programs to open them, it is very important NOT to delete your vector graphic files.
 If you ever plan on having graphic design work done or want your logo placed on promotional items you will be asked for vector graphics files.

-Ultimately, if you are having design work done, make sure to talk to your designer about your files and their formats, so you can collect the appropriate files or have them created if the proper files are not available.
+Ultimately, if you are having design work done, make sure to talk to your designer about your files formats, so you can collect the appropriate files or have them created if they are not available.